Horodnia: History

-For the first time, Horodnia was mentioned in historical literature at the beginning of the 17th century.
+Horodnia was first mentioned in historical literature at the beginning of the 17th century.
 There are different ideas about the origin of its name.

-The pride of citizens is three cannons presented by Peter I for the heroism of the people of Horodnia during the Swedish invasion in 1709.
+A source of local pride comes from three cannons presented by Peter I for the heroism of the people of Horodnia during the Swedish invasion in 1709.

 Until 18 July 2020, Horodnia was the administrative center of Horodnia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Horodnia Raion was merged into Chernihiv Raion.

-Horodnia was occupied by Russian forces during to the ongoing Russo-Ukrainian War.
+Horodnia was occupied by Russian forces during the ongoing Russo-Ukrainian war.
 Russian forces were reported to have left the town on 1 April 2022.

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 Education

 The town has two secondary schools, two boarding schools, a music school, and a sport school.